 While working at Erie, Dr Lee began her study of integrative medicine and recently completed the Integrative Medicine Scholars Program at Northwestern.

-Dr Lee will start at WholeHealth Chicago one day a week (gynecology only, no obstetrics), and she’s accepting appointments now.
+Dr Lee has started at WholeHealth Chicago (gynecology only, no obstetrics), and she’s accepting appointments now.
 She’ll do all the procedures you might expect: annual exams (Pap/HPV), IUD insertions, biopsies, colposcopies, and the like.
 But unlike most area gynecologists, you’ll also be able to get bioidentical hormone therapy, an herbal recommendation, or a referral to an acupuncturist, homeopath, nutritionist, or energy healer.

-We’re really excited that Dr Lee is joining us!
+We’re really excited that Dr Lee has joined us!

 David Edelberg, MD